khuan013/rshell/README.md

 * output redirection with file descriptors by placing a number before `>` or `>>`

 Like bash, if chaining together multiple input redirections or multiple output redirections, only the last one will be used.

+Rshell searches through the user's current PATH environment variable for commands.
+Rshell no longer exits when the user typoes `^C`.

+Rshell now supports `cd` which allows the user to change the current working directory.

 ls
 ---